purton-tech/barricade/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/contorsystems/contor?style=plastic)

 **Contor** is a proxy you put in front of your application.
 It then intercepts requests and will show a logon or registration page to the user.
-Contor uses your database and requires minimal configuration.
+Authn-tech uses your database and requires minimal configuration.

 ## Features